dpasca/roguellm/llms-workspace.md

 Please, look into the TODO list below to see what's left to do.

 ## TODO
+- [ ] Implement i18n to support multiple languages, with just English to start
+- [ ] Create localization script to support multiple languages (import from other project ?)
 - [ ] Add goals to beat for each level
   - [ ] One big boss to kill, or one item to collect, or person to save for each level
 - [ ] Add logic for multiple levels (5 to finish ?)